Tracing History Through Our Streets

 Foundations of Tanilba Bay: A Journey of Town Development

 On 4 December 1918, G D Allen, surveyor, submitted plans for a proposed subdivision to be called Tanilba Bay Estate.
 The survey was completed in December 1919.
 Henry F Halloran & Company was selling the estate but did not own the land.
-The estate was a Garden City development with a curvilinear symmetrical layout but features both curved and straight streets; L-shaped, angled, and curved street corners; both rectangular and irregularly shaped blocks.

 The main road through the estate was named Avenue of the Allies and measured a grand 46 metres wide.
 In 1929, Henry planted a row of Norfolk Island Pines on either side of the Avenue of the Allies.

-Out of the 24 streets within the estate, 19 were dedicated as a tribute to World War I, with four of themโ€”Success, Conquest, Victory, and Peaceโ€”specifically commemorating the triumph of the Allied forces in the war.
+Out of the 24 streets within the estate, 19 were dedicated as a tribute to World War I, with four of them—Success, Conquest, Victory, and Peace—specifically commemorating the triumph of the Allied forces in the war.
 The majority of street names in this estate reflect the intense patriotism prevalent in the post-World War 1 era.

-Henry Halloran’s developments and subdivisions are distinguished by his meticulous selection of street names, each having significant meaning, even if only known to him.
-Crafted with alliterative excellence, (repetition of the beginning consonant) these names in Tanilba Bay not only captivate attention but also honour the valiant heroes of World War I.
+Crafted with alliterative excellence (repetition of the beginning consonant) these names in Tanilba Bay not only captivate attention but also honour the valiant heroes of World War I.

 The deliberate choice of alliterative names suggests a careful and intentional approach, likely for marketing and aesthetic appeal.
-Examples like Navy Nook, Army Avenue, and Diggers Drive contribute to a distinctive and memorable character within the neighbourhood while creating a historical connection, fostering a sense of community identity and appreciation for the past.
+Street names like Navy Nook, Army Avenue, and Diggers Drive contribute to a distinctive and memorable character within the neighbourhood while creating a historical connection, fostering a sense of community identity and appreciation for the past.

 Land of the Brave: Unveiling the WW1 Legacy in Our Streets